gurumitts/pyrokinesis/README.md

 ## Overview

-The RasphberryPi runs 2 application:
+Pyrokinesis has 2 main coponents:
-- control.py
+- control
   - Record the temperatures received from the probe
   - Sample the temperature readings
   - Decide to turn on or off the heat source to keep the smoker at the target temperature
-- web.py - a flask web application
+- web server - a flask web application
   - Graphs the temperatures in real time  using smoothiecharts
   - Historical Graph using d3js
   - Set the target temperature
+  - Set other settings
+  - Manage profiles
   - Enable / disable the heat source

 **DO NOT LEAVE ANY SETUP USING THIS CODE UNATTENDED.
 I AM NOT RESPONSIBLE FOR ANY DAMAGES**